Get

 What to Feed Your Beagle

 Beagles are fond of food and are not usually picky eaters.
-Feeding your pet dry food can help keep their teeth clean, but wet food provides more hydration.
+Feeding your pet dry food can be very convenient, but wet food provides more water content.
 Any food you choose should be high-quality and high in protein, and it’s best to use formulas with meat or a meat meal listed as the first ingredient.

 Other ingredients to look for include essential fatty acids (fish or sunflower oil) and healthy fibers (brown rice).
 If a brand has been approved by the Association of American Feed Control Officials, it will meet all of your dog’s nutritional requirements.

 It also doesn’t hurt to find a formula that’s been developed based on your pet’s life stage.
-Several pet food companies produce puppy food, regular dog food for adults, and senior diets.
+Several pet food companies produce puppy food and regular dog food for adults.

 beagle puppy eating from bowl